-In consume-capitalist society you have to survive more or less as an individual in competition with all others.
+In consume-capitalist society you have to survive more or less as an isolate individual in competition with all others.
 You have to become as independent as possible.
 You must acquire a lot of money and property, e.g., so you can pay insurance premiums to be secure.
 If you are rich, or at least comfortable economically, you can afford to do what you want without having to ask favours of others or become morally indebted to others.
-Independence is associated with "freedom" from, e.g., from obligation and responsibility.
+Independence is associated with “freedom” from, e.g., from obligation and responsibility.

 The Simpler Way involves a quite different outlook.
 Central to it is intensive mutual dependence, and this is not only a source of great security, it is also a source of satisfaction, not a resented burden.
-In highly self-sufficient and co-operative village economies our quality of life will all be almost entirely due to our local social arrangements, institutions, infrastructures, and our local ecosystems, and each other –- and this will be good for us in a number of ways.
+In highly self-sufficient and co-operative village economies our quality of life will be almost entirely due to our local social arrangements, institutions, infrastructures, and our local ecosystems, and each other –- and this will be good for us in a number of ways.
 Our water, food, energy and leisure will mostly come from the locality, so we will care about these sources and systems.
-Our security, company, assistance entertainment will come from our local social networks and arrangements.
+Our security, company, assistance, entertainment will come from our local social networks and arrangements.
 We will depend on those working bees and committees to keep our windmills and garbage gas systems in good shape.
 We will depend on the drama club and the festivals committee for our celebrations and theatre nights.
-Our town will not work well unless we maintain the good will and enjoyment people get from contributing; our welfare will depend on a high level of solidarity and cohesion.
-In consumer society you can purchase your energy and food through an impersonal contract, with apparently no dependence on others.
+Our town will not work well unless we maintain the good will and enjoyment people get from contributing.
+Our welfare will depend on a high level of solidarity and cohesion.
+In consumer society you can purchase your energy and food through an impersonal contract, with no sense of dependence on others.
 The interaction establishes no bond, no feeling of gratitude or need to reciprocate someday.
-In The Simpler Way we will be very conscious of our dependence on many others and many arrangements close by, such as our technical dependence on the water committee and the good will and generosity of the people who gave to make the drama club's performance so good.
+In The Simpler Way we will be very conscious of our dependence on many others and many arrangements close by, such as our technical dependence on the water committee and the good will and generosity of the people who gave to make the drama club’s performance so good.
 Our welfare will depend on how well our complex locality functions.
 All this will make us grateful and make us recognise our responsibility to contribute to those systems, and we will get satisfaction from contributing the things others depend on us for.
 The quality of a society is essentially a function of its social bonds, the feelings of appreciation, responsibility, dependence, gratitude, indebtedness and desire to reciprocate.

 Ecosystems are about complete inter-dependence.
 No part, no animal or plant can exist without the contribution all the others make to maintaining the system.
 A plant needs the bat to eat its fruit to spread its seeds.
 It needs the fungi to break down logs on the forest floor to release soil nutrients.
 The fungi need the shade the plant provides.
 The Buddhists are acutely aware of all this.
 Their symbol of the sun cradled in the crescent of the moon is saying that even those two things to far apart are connected.

-Dependence will therefore generate and maintain solidairty, and comradeship, and therefore greater security than any insurance premium can buy.
+Dependence will therefore generate and maintain solidarity, and comradeship, and therefore greater security than any insurance premium can buy.
 No one is more secure than the poorest tribesman, who knows that others will come to his aid no matter what happens.

-In other words our mutual dependence will require and produce collectivisim.
-This much-abused term (along with "comrade") represents the fundamentally important orientation for human societies.
+In other words our mutual dependence will require and produce collectivism.
+This much-abused term (along with “comrade”) represents the fundamentally important orientation for human societies.
 These terms are readily denigrated by construing them to mean mindless acceptance of the ideology of totalitarian governments.
 Obviously their meaning in the context of The Simpler Way just centres on the importance of concern for the good of all, and a satisfaction from helping others to thrive.